HEALTH & SAFETY

 AIR FLOW / HEATING, VENTILATION & AIR CONDITIONING (HVAC)

-- Scheduled complete cleaning and disinfecting of all HVAC building systems to ensure optimal, clean air flow
+- Completed a full cleaning and disinfecting of all HVAC building systems to ensure optimal, clean air flow

 - Purchased new, higher grade filters for all relevant building systems and standalone HEPA filters for any spaces which do not already have filtration